HieuNguyenTrong/HieuNg.github.io/_posts/2017-12-30-deep-learning.md

 - The depth of the output size: it corresponds to the number of filters
 Note:
  + In Caffe library, a batch size of the network which corresponds to the number of filtets.
 Therefore, choosing a good batch size for training is essential due to the power of GPUs.
+We will meet a error such as: "out of memory".